sagebind/riptide/README.md

 - Provide a powerful, stream-oriented scripting language where the UNIX philosophy is first-class.
 - Provide an interactive and programmable console interface for using your system.

+## Status

+Riptide is currently in rough development, so expect many things to not work correctly.
+I work on Riptide in my free time only occasionally, so it may take a while before it becomes ready to be used.
+I'm committed to finishing it one day though, so maybe check back in a year or so?

 ## Documentation

 - [Guide]: For beginners